Regarding the Definition of OSINT in Public Law

 Like other prefatory text, congressional findings generally do not have independent legal effect or ‘override the plain meaning of specific provisions—regardless of whether they are included in the bill itself or in the legislative record.’[vi]

-And courts have consistently held that congressional findings cannot override statutory language or constrain agency discretion.[vii]
+Courts have consistently held that congressional findings cannot override statutory language or constrain agency discretion.[vii]

 While the Department of Defense and the Army have adopted this definition by reference, it is not prescriptive.
 Services—and all department and agencies within the DoD—retain the authority to define OSINT to meet their own operational and policy needs.